 SPB Sponsor:

-SPB Sponsors refine process guidelines, adapt the timeline, prepare for implementation, and assemble a steering committee - a team of students that will lead the process among their peers.
-SPB Sponsors recruit and manage a steering committee (a team of students and teachers).
-The steering committee decides on its committee name, develops process goals and parameters for ideas, and plans to engage the broader student body in each phase of the process.
+SPB Sponsors refine process guidelines, adapt the timeline, prepare for implementation, and assemble and manage a steering committee - a team of students and teachers that will lead the process among their peers.

 Establish Guidelines for the Process

-Before kicking off, SPB Sponsors learn about their role in the SPB process, explore available resources, and plan for process implementation for the year ahead.
+Before launching, SPB Sponsors learn about their role in the SPB process, explore available resources, and plan for process implementation for the year ahead.
 To design key guidelines for the process, consider questions such as:

 - How can SPB Sponsors select a diverse group of students to participate on the steering committee?